 - Are schedules released as communicated?

-- Are scheduling changes processed per the timeline?
+- Are scheduling changes processed according to the timeline?

-- If your contact center needs to become more cost-effective, have a higher weighting on the efficiency metric.
+- If your contact center aims to become more cost-effective, then add weight to your efficiency metrics.

-- If the objective is to improve relationships with the operations staff and focus on employee satisfaction, put more weighting on the internal customer feedback.
+- If the objective is to improve relationships with the operational staff and focus on employee satisfaction, it might make sense to put more weight on the internal customer feedback.

-Over time, it’s best to try to get these to a 50/50 split, because the planning team needs to meet both of these objectives consistently.
+Over time, it’s best to try to evenly balance efficiency metrics and agent feedback, since both are vital and the planning team will need to meet both of these objectives consistently.

 Did you find the article interesting and would like to share it with your colleagues?
 Download the article as a PDF.